bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 important to work on relatively similar scale of the images.
 In more open-world settings, distance of objects from the camera is different, and so ae there sizes in the image; although to some extent it is taken care by cropping the image and resizing the images to same size, it is important to construct features from different scales in an image.
-One of such methods is from the authors of OSNET{% cite zhou2019osnet %}.OsNET was also SOTA method in SoccerNet baselines which gave the best results.
-One of the other methods that we reviewed was recent addition to SOTAs, a transformer based reidnetification model - TransReid.
+One of such methods exploring the ideas of multiple scales is from the authors of OSNET{% cite zhou2019osnet %}.OsNET was also SOTA method in [SoccerNet baselines](https://github.com/SoccerNet/sn-reid/tree/main/torchreid/models) which gave the best results.
+One of the other methods that we reviewed was recent addition to SOTAs, a transformer based re-identification model - TransReid.
+Let me describe both OSNET and TransReid in following sections.

-**1. Omni-Scale Feature Learning for Person Re-Identification** {% cite zhou2019osnet %}<br/>
+**1. Omni-Scale Feature Learning for Person Re-Identification (OSNET)** {% cite zhou2019osnet %}<br/>
-Authors of this paper argue that to match the people, discriminative features should be small local features (e.g. shoes, purse etc.) and relatively larger global features (e.g. whole body appearance) are equally important.
+Authors of this paper argue that to match the people, small local features (e.g. shoes, purse etc.) and relatively larger global features (e.g. whole body appearance) are equally important.
 Therefore, such discriminative features should be <em>omniscale</em>, defined as the combination of variable homogeneous scales and heterogeneous scales, each of which is composed of a mixture of multiple scales.

 Authors propose a novel CNN architecture OSNET.
-The main idea is to have multiple CNN streams with different receptive fileds so that the multi-scale features can be learnt.
-At last, resulting multiscale features maps from each stream are fused by weighted aggregation gate (AG).
-The AG is a mini-network sharing parameters across all streams.
+The main idea is to have multiple CNN streams with different receptive fields so that the multiscale features can be learnt.
+At last, resulting multiscale feature maps from each stream are fused by weighted aggregation gate (AG).
+The AG is a mini-network sharing parameters across all the CNN streams.
 With the trainable AG, the generated channel-wise weights become input-dependent, hence the dynamic scale fusion.
 There are some more ideas adapted in this paper such as [depth-wise convolutions](http://stanford.edu/class/ee367/Winter2019/bergman_report.pdf) to make the module light-weight.
 For more detailed understanding reader is advised to review OSNET paper {% cite zhou2019osnet %}.